 But change happens, and when the order of bases changes in our genes, we call this a mutation.

-Mutations can, therefore, change proteins through our DNA, but usually, their function is preserved and little difference is seen in our phenotypes.
+Mutations can change proteins through our DNA, but usually their function is preserved and little difference is seen in our phenotypes.

-But rarely if enough of the DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site!
+But occasionally, if enough of the coding or non-coding DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site.